Vladimir of Kiev goes to execute Rogneda of Polotsk, but Iziaslav of Polotsk comes to her defence.

 When the Principality of Miensk was re-established in 1970, at the height of the Soviet era, the prospect of monarchical restoration in Belarus seemed all but impossible.
 Today, the prospects are slightly more optimistic.
 Monarchy offers a clear alternative to Soviet-style republicanism, and has far deeper roots than that ideology.
 The Association’s position is strictly above and indeed opposed to politics, and it does not hesitate to point out the role of both Church and Crown in the identity of the nation, and their superiority to man-made egalitarian and modernist viewpoints.
 The sovereign derives his temporal power from God by Divine Right, subject to no earthly authority, just as the Church also derives its spiritual power and authority from God.
 This divinely-instituted system of Absolute Monarchy, with King and Church united hand-in-hand for the good of the nation and ruling by ukase or decree, is that which is advocated by the Association rather than any modernist “constitutional” compromise that vests power in bureaucrats and politicians.

 The Association is strictly opposed to the evils of Communism and Socialism.
-It honours the past sacrifices of those who have supported White Russia against the Bolshevists and supports the restitution of land and property according to its disposition before the 1917 Revolution as the foundation of a future propertarian society.
+It honours the past sacrifices of those who have supported White Russia against the Bolshevists and supports the restitution of land and property according to its disposition before the 1917 Revolution.

 The outlook of the Association may be described as one of radical traditionalism.
 It is not seeking to live in the past, but rather it is looking to the past for guidance as to how to live in the present.
 Key to its immediate aims is that the people of Belarus, including those in diaspora, should have the opportunity to decide for themselves, through a referendum or other means, whether they wish to see a return to monarchism.
 The Association also believes that Belarus should seek its monarchist destiny as a fully independent nation with its own monarch and indigenous church and not as a part of a restored Russian Empire or as a satellite of the Russian Orthodox Church.

-Events for members of the Association are held regularly at prestigious venues.
-These offer an opportunity to meet the Prince of Miensk, to share ideas and support, and to build together the foundation for a future Royal Belarus.
+Periodic events for members of the Association offer an opportunity to meet the Prince of Miensk and San Luigi, to share ideas and support, and to build together the foundation for a future Royal Belarus.

 The Association has chosen to use the English language to deliver its website and other services.
 It does so aware that its principal support is among English-speakers in the wider diaspora rather than within Belarus itself at present.
 Belarus has its own language: Belarusian, but at present, only just over half the population can speak it.
 Most continue to speak Russian, the language of Belarus’s occupying power for many years.